Ürümqi Metro: Under construction

 Urumqi Metro Map with planned expansions shown.

 Line 2

 Ürümqi metro line 2 is under construction.
 The line will have 16 stations from Yan'an Road to Huashan Street.
 Line 2 will serve Ürümqi railway station.
-The first stretch will open from Huashan Street upto Nanmen in July 2025.
+The first stretch will open from Huashan Street up to Nanmen in December 2026, with a test site already opened in April 2025.
 The rest of the part will open in 2027.
 The following is the route: